zhouyl/flowblade/docs/components/overlay/menu-item.md

 # MenuItem

 MenuItem component for displaying individual menu items within a Menu.
 Each item can be a link, button, or custom content.
+Perfect for dropdown menus, context menus, and action menus.

 ## Basic Usage